-I’m Carolyn E. Halladay, a professional genealogist in Placer County, California, and I have been conducting research for others since 1995.
+I’m Carolyn E. Halladay, a professional genealogist recently relocated to the Boise area, and I have been conducting research for others since 1995.
 I started my research business in 2019.
 I want to find your family members, both dead and alive.
 My experience spans the digital and paper worlds; I know how and where to dig.
 I had great satisfaction solving the mystery of my mother’s Swedish surname (how is Pont Swedish?).
 Deciphering handwritten records from past ages is only one of my abilities.

-When I complete my University Studies Bachelor’s Degree with a minor in Family History from BYU-Idaho this year, I will have accomplished a goal over thirty years old.
+By completing my University Studies Bachelor’s Degree with a Minor in Family History from BYU-Idaho in 2020, I have accomplished, I will have accomplished a goal over thirty years old.
 Every instructor has praised my ability to research, analyze, and report my findings.
-When I’m not studying or searching old documents, I am out walking in the beautiful mountains of Northern California or visiting my kids and grandkids.
+When I’m not studying or searching old documents, I am out walking in the beautiful countryside of Western Idaho or spending time with my kids and grandkids.